gbumps/rn-screenguard-docs/docs/usages-and-apis/register-with-image.md

 ImageView using [SDWebImage](https://github.com/SDWebImage/SDWebImage) on **iOS** and [Glide](https://github.com/bumptech/glide) on **Android** for faster loading and caching.

+Updated on `v1.0.8`: throw Exception on Android if activity is not declared inside `AndroidManifest.xml`.
+Refers [here](../getting-started/linking#post-installation-for-android-most-important) on how to resolve.

 ### Parameters

 Accepted a JS object with following parameters: